I did the sanding.

 Cycled controls and started emptying ballast balloon.

-I reversed the motor direction to get the fast for filling and the slow for emptying.
+I reversed the motor direction to get the fast for filling and the

 Water was draining out the rear cap brass tube.

-Aft a few seconds I could see water at the pump end of the electronics tray.
+Aft a few seconds I could see water at the pump end of the electronics

 Closer inspection, I found a leak.

-The silicone tubing from the rear end cap to the pump has a pin hole in it.
+The silicone tubing from the rear end cap to the pump has a pin hole

 Under pressure it opens and drips.